Courtney Davis Souvannasacd, MS - Bio Sketch

 Prior to joining the CRH, Courtney was a program coordinator for American Indian Student Services and the Native American Program liaison for the Grand Forks Public School District.
 She serves on the UND Indians into Medicine Tribal Advisory Board, High Plains Fair Housing Board, and the North Dakota Superintendent's Family Engagement Cabinet.
 She was a UND Grand Challenges Helping Rural Communities – Solving Health and Social Problems seed grant awardee and involved in the city of Grand Forks Indigenous Peoples Day resolution.

 Originally from Belcourt, North Dakota, Courtney attended Turtle Mountain Community College and UND.
 She earned an associate of arts degree in business administration and a bachelor's degree in business administration – management.
-She is currently pursuing a master's degree in educational studies.
+She has also earned a master's degree in educational studies, from UND, and has a graduate certificate in learning analytics.